-We’ve seen devastating hurricanes this year and miles-wide fires destroying everything in their paths and we’re likely to see worse in the coming months and years.
+We’ve seen devastating hurricanes in the past years and miles-wide fires destroying everything in their paths and we’re likely to see worse in the coming months and years.
 Devastating natural disasters are happening on and around our planet.

 Storms will become so deadly that even the topography of the Earth may drastically change.
 It’s becoming more important for you and your family to know what to do and how to prepare when weather threatens your life.